frconor-ebook/meditations/_posts/2025-07-15-life-of-childhood.md

 One of the greatest gifts that God could give to any person in the 21st century is a vocation to Opus Dei.

-That\'s why after our Communion every day in our *Thanksgiving after Mass*, it is very good to thank God for our vocation.
+That's why after our Communion every day in our *Thanksgiving after Mass*, it is very good to thank God for our vocation.
 Every day of our life, it is the greatest possible gift that God could give to us.
 It is a great gift from Our loving Father.

 "If you, evil as you are," said Our Lord, "know how to give good gifts to your children, how much more will your heavenly Father give good things to those who ask him?"
 (Matt.
 7:11).

-It\'s a very beautiful phrase: "How much more?"
+It's a very beautiful phrase: "How much more?"

 We might see other people doing all sorts of other things that occasionally we might like to do, or go here, or go there, or have this, or have that.

 But when we come to treasure our vocation, our lifestyle, our way of living, we come to see 'the more', the value of 'the more.'
 "How much more will God give good things to those who ask him?"

-He has given us a very special treasure, and that\'s why we have to be grateful to God for this great gift.
+He has given us a very special treasure, and that's why we have to be grateful to God for this great gift.

 Sometimes, little children can take gifts for granted, but sometimes also, they can have a great sense of what they have received.
-The gifts that they have, even if it\'s a small thing, can make them very happy.
+The gifts that they have, even if it's a small thing, can make them very happy.

 We have to be a bit like small children like that, thanking God for all the good things and realizing that God Our Father is a loving Father who loves us, who follows us step by step.
 He protects us, understands us, and waits for the response of love from each one of us.